Apply to Master’s Programme in Fine Arts

 If you are already a degree student at Uniarts Helsinki and wish to apply for a change of your study right, please see the instructions at the Students Uniarts Helsinki website.

-The application form must include the following appendices and the required application materials, which are submitted electronically via Studyinfo.fi:
+You must include in your application the following appendices and the required application materials, which are submitted electronically via Studyinfo.fi:

 - Official proof of identity

-- Required application materials (study proposal, résumé/CV, and work portfolio)
+- Required application materials motivation letter including a study plan, résumé/CV, and work portfolio)

 - Possible document exempting you from the application fee or the annual tuition fee